jacobvosmaer/perfserve/README.md

 The server depends on `perf` and Perl.
 Because it runs `perf` it probably needs to run as `root`.

 When `perfserve` starts up it will create a temporary directory, unpack its Perl scripts in there, and it will use that directory to store `perf record` data.
+This directory currently does not get cleaned up automatically.